WeTrustPlatform/charity-management-serv/README.md

 ### Overview
-Provide RESTful endpoints to access all the 501c3 organizations information.
+Provide RESTful endpoints to access all the 501c3 organizations information and projects on spring.wetrust.io

 ### Getting started